Insight

 In our view, there are three compelling reasons to consider investing in senior secured loans today:

-1) Potential high level of current income
+1) Potential high level of current yield

 3) Compelling relative value